ironclad logo

 United States v.
 Warshak

-The United States v.
-Warshak is a notable case in that it was the first to rule that there is a reasonable expectation of privacy when it comes to emails stored on third-party servers—and that the content within the emails on the third-party server is protected by the Fourth Amendment.
-It all started with a criminal investigation into defendant Steve Warshak’s shady business practices, in which he and his mother, who helped run the business, were double- and triple-charging customer accounts and providing false information to banks to obtain loans and credit products.
+It all started with a criminal investigation into defendant Steve Warshak’s fraudulent business practices, in which he and his mother, who helped run the business, were double- and triple-charging customer accounts and providing false information to banks to obtain loans and credit products.

 National Cable & Telecommunications Association v.
 Brand X Internet Services

-Net neutrality became a household phrase thanks to the National Cable & Telecommunications Association v.
-Brand X Internet Services case, which established that the Federal Communications Commission (FCC) had the authority to classify internet service as either an information service or a telecommunications service, even if that decision wasn’t necessarily aligned with the facts.
+Net neutrality became a household phrase thanks to this case, which established that the Federal Communications Commission (FCC) had the authority to classify internet service as either an information service or a telecommunications service—a distinction that would reshape how ISPs operate.

-The case started in 2002 with a push by cable and telephone operators to have their businesses exempted by the FCC from the competitive requirements of the Telecommunications Act, which requires telecommunications services to sell access to their networks to the public.
-The FCC obliged, ruling that internet access was not a telecommunications service, which opened the door for telephone companies to have their own in-house operations pricing advantages over outside competitors and exempt them from having to offer access to their data lines with competitors.
-These policies would be illegal if telephone companies were forced to act as common carriers, and it led to numerous parties challenging the FCC’s ruling in court.
+The case started in 2002 when cable and telephone operators pushed the FCC to exempt them from the competitive requirements of the Telecommunications Act.
+Under that act, telecommunications services must sell access to their networks to competitors.
+The FCC obliged, ruling that internet access was not a telecommunications service.
+This opened the door for telephone companies to gain pricing advantages over outside competitors and freed them from having to share their data lines with rivals.

 Gil v.
 Winn-Dixie Stores, Inc.